ali-2x/UniversityLibrary/README.md

 **Acknowledgments**

-This project was developed Database Management course at HKBU.
+This project was developed as part of Database Management course at HKBU.
 Special thanks to Dr. Jianliang Xu, Head & Chair Professor, for guidance and support.